Study collection

 - Safety: No side effects, stable health status

-Original title: Oral Intake and Topical Application of Hyaluronic Acid Ameliorates Skin Aging Signs: Efficacy Results of a Placebo-Controlled In&Out Trial
+Original Title: Oral Intake and Topical Application of Hyaluronic Acid Ameliorates Skin Aging Signs: Efficacy Results of a Placebo-Controlled In&Out Trial

 Publication: Cosmetics (MDPI), 2025; Volume 12, No. 2, Article 52

-Study design: Randomized, double-blind, placebo-controlled study with four groups:
+Study Design: Randomized, double-blind, placebo-controlled study with four groups:

 - Oral application (120 mg HA/day) + topical placebo cream